PX4/PX4-user_guide/en/config/battery.md

 PX4 provides a number of (progressively more effective) methods that can be used to estimate the capacity:

 1. [Basic Battery Settings](#basic_settings) (default): raw measured voltage is compared to the range between "empty" and "full" voltages.
    This results in coarse estimates because measured voltage (and its corresponding capacity) will fluctuate under load.
 1. [Voltage-based Estimation with Load Compensation](#load_compensation): Counteracts the effects of loading on the capacity calculation.
 1. [Voltage-based Estimation with Current Integration](#current_integration): Fuses the load-compensated voltage-based estimate for the available capacity with a current-based estimate of the charge that has been consumed.
    This results in a capacity estimate that is comparable to that of a smart battery.

 Later methods build on preceding methods.
 The approach you use will depend on whether the vehicle's power module can measure current.

+> **Note** The instructions below refer to battery 1 calibration parameters: `BAT1_*`.
+  Other batteries use the `BATx_*` parameters, where `x` is the battery number.
+  All battery calibration parameters [are listed here](../advanced_config/parameter_reference.md#battery-calibration).

 ## Basic Battery Settings (default) {#basic_settings}

-> **Note** This default/basic power configuration results in relatively coarse estimations due to fluctuations in the estimated charge as the measured voltage changes under load.

 The basic battery settings configure PX4 to use the default method for capacity estimate.
 This method compares the measured raw battery voltage to the range between cell voltages for "empty" and "full" cells (scaled by the number of cells).

+> **Note** This approach results in relatively coarse estimations due to fluctuations in the estimated charge as the measured voltage changes under load.

-To configure the basic settings:
+To configure the basic settings for battery 1:

 1. Start *QGroundControl* and connect the vehicle.
 1. Select the **Gear** icon (Vehicle Setup) in the top toolbar and then **Power** in the sidebar.

-You are presented with the basic settings that characterize your battery.
+You are presented with the basic settings that characterize the battery.
 The sections below explain what values to set for each field.

 ![QGC Power Setup](../../assets/qgc/qgc_setup_power_px4.jpg)

-> **Note** The basic settings below correspond to [parameters](../advanced_config/parameters.md): [BAT_N_CELLS](../advanced_config/parameter_reference.md#BAT_N_CELLS), [BAT_V_EMPTY](../advanced_config/parameter_reference.md#BAT_V_EMPTY), [BAT_V_CHARGED](../advanced_config/parameter_reference.md#BAT_V_CHARGED).
+> **Note** At time of writing *QGroundControl* only allows you to set values for battery 1 in this view.
+  For vehicles with multiple batteries you'll need to directly [set the parameters](../advanced_config/parameters.md) for battery 2 (`BAT2_*`), as described in the following sections.

 ### Number of Cells (in Series)

 This sets the number of cells connected in series in the battery.
 Typically this will be written on the battery as a number followed by "S" (e.g "3S", "5s").

 > **Note** The voltage across a single galvanic battery cell is dependent on the chemical properties of the battery type.
   The most common drone battery type (Lithium-Polymer - LiPo) has a nominal cell voltage of 3.7V.
   In order to achieve higher voltages (which will more efficiently power a vehicle), multiple cells are connected in *series*.
   The battery voltage at the terminals is then a multiple of the cell voltage.

 If the number of cells is not supplied you can calculate it by dividing the battery voltage by the nominal voltage for a single cell.
 The table below shows the voltage-to-cell relationship for LiPo batteries:
 * 1S - 3.7V